Lynn Shackelford

-Lynn Shackelford (born August 27, 1947) is an American former professional basketball player.
+Ray Lynn Shackelford (born August 27, 1947) is an American former professional basketball player.

 A graduate of John Burroughs High School in Burbank, California, Shackelford earned 7 varsity letters in 3 years in basketball, baseball and golf.
 He was the CIF Player of the Year in basketball in 1965 for the Southern California Section.
+In his senior season, 1965, he averaged 25.6 points a game including two high games of 43 points.

 A 6'5" forward, Shackelford played college basketball at UCLA under legendary coach John Wooden.
 He was one of only 4 players to have started on 3 NCAA championship teams (67, 68, 69).
 The others are Lew Alcindor, Curtis Rowe and Henry Bibby.
 He complemented his teammates as a dead eye pure shooter; most of his shots would be 3 pointers today.

-Shackelford played one season in the American Basketball Association as a member of the Miami Floridians.
+Shackelford played part of one season in the American Basketball Association as a member of the Miami Floridians.
 He was later a broadcaster for ESPN, CBS, and NBC.
 Additionally he spent 7 seasons broadcasting all Los Angeles Lakers games with Chick Hearn.
-He worked on the crew of the American game show Almost Anything Goes.
+He worked on the crew of the American game show Almost Anything Goes, and was sports director for the 10 PM news for 5 years on KHJ-TV(Channel 9).

+He was inducted into the UCLA Athletic Hall of Fame as a member of the 2023 class.